Rwanda

 Dividend income

-Dividends declared by Rwandan resident companies are generally subject to a 15% dividend withholding tax (WHT) for individual shareholders, which is the final tax.
+Dividends declared by Rwandan resident companies are generally subject to a 15% withholding tax (WHT) for individual shareholders, which is the final tax.

 Interest income